Mahmoud-Emad/envserver/docs/configuration.md

 - `<database_name>`         : Replace with the name of your database (e.g., "postgres").
 - `<server_host>`           : Replace with the host address of your server (e.g., "localhost").
 - `<server_port>`           : Replace with the desired port number for your server (e.g., 8080).
+- `<jwtSecretKey?>`         : Replace with simple text used as secret key for the jwt token.

 Make sure to save the config.toml file after updating the values.